 Search state statutes for cessions of jurisdiction on public lands after 1962

 The federal report on this web site titled, “Inventory Report on Jurisdictional Status of Federal Areas within the State” documents each cession of jurisdiction from a state to the federal government prior to 1962.
 This report is also known as the Eisenhower Report.
-In order to fully document jurisdiction on public lands in your state or county, you must research the state statutes (laws) in your state of interest to document any other cessions of legislative jurisdiction since 1962.
+In order to fully document jurisdiction and federal enclaves on federal lands in your state or county, you must research the state statutes (laws) in your state of interest to document any other cessions of legislative jurisdiction since 1962.
 The federal government has not done a detailed inventory report on legislative jurisdiction since 1962.
 For this web site we will use Colorado as an search example.
 Did you know that 97.2% of Colorado’s 24 million acres of federally managed public lands are held in a “proprietorial interest only” by the federal government?
 This was calculated by following this process.

 A. Locate State Statutes.